-Stir-fries have become a favorite dish of mine since they are not only quick and easy, which works well with a busy schedule, but provide a multitude of variations in ingredients.
+Stir-fries have become a favorite dish of mine since they are not only quick and easy, which works well with a busy schedule but provides a multitude of variations in ingredients.
 This recipe came together one day as a result of using leftover veggies found in my fridge and some additions I thought would be yummy.
-Now I must add that I was a bit of a latecomer to the Quinoa craze and this dish was my first real attempt at cooking and incorporating it into a meal.
+Now I must add that I was a bit of a latecomer to the quinoa craze and this dish was my first real attempt at cooking and incorporating it into a meal.

 I was inspired to finally try quinoa because of the many wonderful health benefits I’d been hearing and reading about it.
-Likewise, I’d gotten a bit weary of using rice as the go-to grain, mainly due to the inflated feeling it left after consumption.
+Likewise, I’d gotten a bit tired of using rice as the go-to grain, mainly due to the inflated feeling it left after consumption.
 Out of curiosity, I did some research on the nutritional content of quinoa compared to brown rice and found that quinoa doubles the protein and mineral content of rice.
-It also excels as a super food by providing a source of complete protein (all 9 amino acids needed by the body) and a gluten-free, low calorie grain (though its actually a seed!).
+It also excels as a superfood by providing a source of complete protein (all 9 amino acids needed by the body) and a gluten-free, low-calorie grain (though its actually a seed!).

 In the meantime, slice chicken breast into strips and season with some salt and pepper.
-Add to large skillet over medium high heat with 1tbsp olive oil.
+Add to a large skillet over medium-high heat with 1tbsp olive oil.
 Cook, stirring occasionally for 8-10 minutes till cooked through and a little bit browned.
 Transfer to a plate and set aside.

-Add snow peas and cook for another 2-3 minutes till they turn a very bright green.
+Add snow peas and cook for another 2-3 minutes till they turn very bright green.

-Reduce heat to medium low and add chicken back to the pan.
+Reduce heat to medium-low and add the chicken back to the pan.
 Stir.

 Take the cooked quinoa and carefully add it into your chicken veggie mix, (your skillet may be very full like mine) stir together well, until heated through, about 1-2 minutes.
 Remove from heat.